hmshreyas7/low-light-detection/README.md

 # Object Detection using Low-light Images
-This project utilizes the Tensorflow Object Detection API to identify objects in images taken from the ExDark dataset.
+This project implements a Faster R-CNN model using TensorFlow's Object Detection API to identify objects in images taken from the ExDark dataset.

+## Training the model
-## Structuring the data
+### Structuring the data
 The original structure of the dataset is modified to look like this:

 ```